Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/X. Group-Policy-Deployment.md

 ## 📁 10.
 Screenshot Storage

-Each image corresponds to a step described in:<br />
-📂 [`06-Screenshots/XXVI.
+All screenshots for this section can be found in:<br /> 📂 [`06-Screenshots/XXVI.
 Group-Policy-Deployment`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XXVI.%20Group-Policy-Deployment)